 According to the U.S. Food and Drug Administration (FDA), listing sugar alcohols on the ingredient list is voluntary for food manufacturers, as long as they do not make a claim about sugar alcohols or make a claim about sugar (like “sugar free” or “no added sugar”).
 This means that your protein powder could contain sugar alcohols and you would never know it.

 There are many advantages to replacing added sugars with sugar alcohols.
 For starters, eating too many added sugars can raise your risk for chronic disease such as heart disease and type 2 diabetes.
 Sugar alcohols are also less likely to contribute to tooth decay compared to regular sugar.
 That said, sugar alcohols are also known to cause a number of unfortunate side effects.

-Most sugar alcohols are known to cause digestive issues when consumed in large amounts.
+Most sugar alcohols can cause digestive issues when consumed in large amounts.
+For people with sensitive stomachs, even small amounts of sugar alcohols can trigger side effects.
 The most common symptoms are bloating and gas, but some sugar alcohols like sorbitol can also cause diarrhea.

-Sugar alcohols are also known to disrupt the composition and function of the gut microbiome (the collection of microorganisms that help you digest food).
-This is worrisome because more and more research shows that disruptions to the gut microbiome can play a role in the development of a number of chronic diseases.
+Regularly consuming sugar alcohols has been shown to disrupt the composition and function of the gut microbiome – the collection of microorganisms that help you digest food.
+This can not only impair your ability to digest and absorb food, but can also trigger the development of a number of chronic diseases.

 What is the best protein powder without sugar alcohols?

 drink wholesome is the best protein powder without sugar alcohols.
 It is made with a short list of simple ingredients, and sweetened with maple sugar or monk fruit, depending on the flavor.
 You will not find a more natural, or naturally-sweetened protein powder.
 Order samples to taste the difference.